 As with all marital assets, Mississippi courts can style alimony payments to best serve the parties’ needs.
 The courts may use one, several, or all forms of aid in combination to provide for material needs of spouses incident to divorce.

-As a family law attorney in Jackson, Mississippi with four decades of legal experience, Mark Chinn understands the ins and outs of alimony, including how it is determined, when it is awarded, and what type or types may apply.
+As an attorney in Jackson, Mississippi with four decades of legal experience, Mark Chinn understands the ins and outs of alimony, including how it is determined, when it is awarded, and what type or types may apply.
 Contact him today to speak with a skilled alimony attorney.